top of page

 Before diving into cooking, let’s prep our ingredients.

-2. Season the Chicken: Sprinkle a mix of salt, pepper, and paprika over the chicken thighs.
+2. Prepare the Chicken Thighs: Trim excess fat and cut into bite-sized pieces.
+Generously mix the salt, pepper, and paprika into the chicken.
 This seasoning not only enhances the chicken’s taste but also adds a rich color to your soup.

 Cooking in the Ninja Pressure Cooker